PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ![Hierarchical strategy](./images/hierarchical_strategy.png)

 The command structure is hierarchical for better autonomy and tractability because to successfully defend against hundreds of threats, we intend to recursively cluster and assign them to groups of interceptors.
-At the bottom of the hierarchy, a single missile interceptor is assigned to puruse a single threat.
+At the bottom of the hierarchy, a single missile interceptor is assigned to pursue a single threat.
 At the next level of the hierarchy, a carrier interceptor is assigned to defend against a cluster of threats.
 Above that, a salvo of interceptors is assigned to defend against a swarm of threats, and so on.